 List the number of accounts currently in the SINTRAN III accounting file, ie., ACCOUNTS:DATA, the maximum number of accounts permitted, and the number of accounting records before a warning is given.

 SET-INFORMATION-FILE (file name)

-information and for diagnostics.
+Define the output file for information and for diagnostics.
 Diagnostics are also written to the terminal.

 LOOK-ACCUMULATED (user name), (project name)